JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 # [Tutorial](@id tutorial-section)

-In this tutorial, we provide examples of usage of the `solve` function exported by `JSOSuite.jl`.
+In this tutorial, we provide examples of usage of the `minimize` function exported by `JSOSuite.jl`.

 There are two important challenges in solving an optimization problem: (i) model the problem, and (ii) solve the problem with an appropriate solver.